Ozshurki/-Temporal-Data-Maintenance-System-/README.md

 I imported the patients csv database with Pgadmin and also the loinc number to lcn csv database.

 I created a database for modified records and track the updated records.

+At the first run i add the columns modified_date and deleted_date